jlw-ecoevo/jlw-ecoevo.github.io/people.md

 <summary>Click for more info</summary>

-Salim earned his bachelor’s degree in Life Sciences with a focus on microbial biotechnology in Morocco, then completed a master’s in Medical Biotechnologies in Italy.
-His thesis focused on identifying clade-specific microbial markers in shotgun metagenomic data from transgenic Alzheimer’s disease mouse models to profile and better understand shifts in gut microbiome composition linked to neurodegeneration.
+<p>Salim earned his bachelor’s degree in Life Sciences with a focus on microbial biotechnology
+in Morocco, then completed a master’s in Medical Biotechnologies in Italy.
+His thesis focused on identifying clade-specific microbial markers in shotgun metagenomic data from transgenic Alzheimer’s disease mouse models to profile and better understand shifts in gut microbiome composition linked to neurodegeneration.</p>

-After graduating, Salim worked as a bioinformatics research fellow on a project to develop a computational pipeline for the de novo reconstruction and functional annotation of metagenome-assembled genomes from gut microbiome data, with a particular focus on previously uncharacterized bacteria.
+<p>After graduating, Salim worked as a bioinformatics research fellow on a project to develop a
+computational pipeline for the de novo reconstruction and functional annotation of metagenome-assembled genomes from gut microbiome data, with a particular focus on previously uncharacterized bacteria.</p>

 </details>